John Reccius

 John Reccius (October 29, 1859 – September 1, 1930) was an American outfielder in Major League Baseball.
 Born in Louisville, Kentucky, he played for the Louisville Eclipse of the American Association in 1882 and 1883.

 Reccius had two brothers who were also involved in baseball.
 Phil Reccius was a major league player for eight seasons, mostly with Louisville, and Bill Reccius was the founder and manager for the mid-1870s version of the Louisville Eclipse, though he did not manage or play when the team was in the majors.
 John and his brothers were childhood friends of Pete Browning and Jimmy Wolf, as well as others from the area who reached the major leagues.

-Reccius died in Louisville, Kentucky, at the age of 70 and was interred at Cave Hill Cemetery.
+Reccius died in Louisville, Kentucky, at the age of 70.